Put your Gospel Tracts to Work: 5 Things they Need to Do their Job Effectively

 You get the point.
 If you’re not ready and expecting people to contact you, then don’t give out contact information.
 It will do more harm than good.

-Whatever contact info you decide to include, stay focused on the big picture.
+And whatever contact info you decide to include, stay focused on the big picture.
 You want to make it easy for people to find you, because you want to help them find Jesus.
-Don’t miss a single opportunity to do that.
+You don’t want to miss a single opportunity to do that.

 So there they are - 5 things your gospel tracts must have to be effective road maps for sharing your faith.